stasoption/SwipeDragDropList/README.md

                 YourCustomViewHolder viewHolder = (YourCustomViewHolder)holder;
                 YOUR_CLASS yourClass = (YOUR_CLASS)val;

+                // set param for swipe layout
+                mOrderViewHolder.mSwipeLayout.setDrag(SwipeLayout.DragEdge.Right /*right or left*/,
+                                                    mOrderViewHolder.bottom_wrapper /*id your the  bottom view*/);
+                //set params for each items
+                mSwipeManager.bind(mOrderViewHolder.mSwipeLayout, position);

-                // using onBindData as simple onBindViewHolder in the RecyclerView.Adapter
+                // Further, use  use onBindData as simple onBindViewHolder in the RecyclerView.Adapter

             }

             /**